 Cranberries, in my opinion, are one of the underrated flavors of winter.
-They’re tart, but in a way that makes them perfect in sweet treats – the fruity tartness pairs fabulously with subtle sweetness, particularly maple syrup, and makes any dessert they’re in burst with flavor.
+They’re tart, but in a way that makes them perfect in sweet treats.
+The fruity tartness pairs fabulously with subtle sweetness, particularly maple syrup.
+They make any dessert they’re in incredibly flavorful.

 Case in point?
 These Cranberry Crumb Bars have a beautiful flavor juxtaposition of tart vs. sweet, and the cranberries in this Cranberry Apple Crisp make a classic dessert next-level delicious.
 They have a way of amping up any dessert, and pair amazingly well with the warm spices so prevalent in winter baking.

-Frankly, the most common place we see cranberries all fall and winter long is on the Thanksgiving table, in the form of a big bowl of cranberry sauce.
-And if most families are like mine, you always end up with lots of cranberry sauce leftovers.
+Frankly, the most common place we see cranberries all fall and winter long is on the Thanksgiving table.
+Usually, in the form of a big bowl of cranberry sauce.
+And if your families are like mine, you always end up with lots of cranberry sauce leftovers.

-These Vanilla Bean Cranberry Swirl Bars are a way to use some of your extra cranberry sauce before your Thanksgiving meal AND create a Thanksgiving dessert at the same time, or you can whip these up when you’re staring at a bowl of leftover cranberry sauce in the fridge, wondering what to do with it.
+These Vanilla Bean Cranberry Swirl Bars are a way to use some of your extra cranberry sauce before your Thanksgiving meal AND create a Thanksgiving dessert at the same time.
+You can also whip these up when you’re staring at a bowl of leftover cranberry sauce, wondering what to do with it.

 Of course, you can also just make the quick cranberry sauce I’ve included if you don’t have any on hand (based off my favorite paleo cranberry sauce recipe), but I love that part of this recipe can be traded out to help you use up some leftover food.